andrei-pavel/portunus/README.md

 ## Contributing

-For changes to the package manager engine, you only need to know [bash](http://books.goalkicker.com/BashBook) and portability best practices.<br/>
+For changes to the package manager engine, you only need to know [bash](http://books.goalkicker.com/BashBook) and try to respect portability best practices.
+If you add a new argument, add it to the print usage function, the bash completions file and README.md.<br/>
 If, however, you wish to add support for a package manager, either create an issue, or follow these steps given for `pkg` as said package manager:<br/>

 1. `cp share/empty.sh share/packages-managers/pkg.sh`